 Cllr Chris Seaton, Fenland District Council's Portfolio Holder for Social Mobility and Heritage, said: "The face of the High Street has changed over recent years, with the pandemic highlighting the unique importance of them in delivering vital services for our communities.
 I'm delighted that this grant funding is being made available through our Future High Streets Fund project as it will not only bring empty units back into use, but it will help the town centre to flourish and thrive as we continue to build back better from the pandemic."

 The March FHSF programme, which is being led by Fenland District Council with support from the Cambridgeshire and Peterborough Combined Authority, has been made possible thanks to £6.4million from the Government's Future High Streets Fund (FHSF) and £2million from the Combined Authority.

-The project will deliver five projects by the end of March 2024.
+The project will deliver four things by the end of March 2024.
 They are:

 - Transformation of Broad Street, to create a welcoming pedestrianised open space in the centre of town

 - Opening up the riverside areas into Broad Street, to improve visibility and access